mjll-codes/learning-tracker/learning-logs/2021-January.md

 - Began session 1 of Automate the Boring Stuff (ABS)
   - I veered away from using IDLE as I felt it didn't apply anywhere out of python.
 As I have previously worked with terminal and atom I opted to use these programs.
   - I ended up needing to Google and spot fix opening and running my python script in terminal.
 Using CD, quit(), etc.
-  - Completeing the section with the creation of a simile Hello.py program; not dissimilar to the one I wrote in 2019.
+  - Completing the section with the creation of a simile Hello.py program; not dissimilar to the one I wrote in 2019.
+  - Explored HackTheBox and the process behind hacking the invite wall (decoding, using the console to search for MakeTheInvite, then googling reqbin decoder, then 64bit decoder, to find the 4x4x4x4 code.)

 ### Thursday, January 14, 2021
 - Downloaded Git and Homebrew